7:00 PM - 8:00 PM Centennial Jr. High Showcase for 6th graders and parents - held at CJH

 For more information, you can check the Microsoft In Education blog, which has answers to FAQs about the Microsoft Student Advantage/Office 365 ProPlus program.

-The Davis School District will keep parents up to date on school emergencies and school closures due to weather.
+The Davis School District will keep parents informed of school emergencies and school closures due to weather.
 Information will be posted here as needed.

 Parents also may get the most up-to-date information from the district's Twitter and Facebook accounts.